-- Provides interventions as needed to MHC’s patients within area of expertise and limits of credentials.
+- Provides interventions as needed to clinic’s patients within area of expertise and limits of credentials.

-- Works with patients on a day-to-day basis using professional judgment and discretion to assure that patients obtain needed services and care.
+- Works with patients on a day-to-day basis using professional and clinical judgment with discretion to assure that patients obtain needed services and appropriate care.

 - Identifies patient’s insurance coverage or other sources of payment for services.

-- Identifies and addresses patient’s risk factors and/or obstacles to care.
+- Identifies, monitors, and addresses patient’s risk factors and/or obstacles to care.

 - Identifies patient’s needs, current services, and available resources, and then connects the patient to services and resources to meet the patient’s needs and goals of treatment.